Dolly goes to Dingle, declares “Welcome to Dinglewood!”

 Sporting her iconic blonde curls, Dolly Parton seems more than pleased to chat with the locals in the traditional Irish pub.
 She nods along with a smile when pub proprietor Páidí Ó Sé introduces Parton in his native Gaelic.

-On stage, Páidí said, “The last big night we had here was in 1985 when I captained the Kerry team,” which is met with a round of applause.
+On stage, Páidí said, “The last big night we had here was in 1985 when I captained the Kerry team,” which was met with a round of applause.

 Ó Sé famously captained the Kerry Senior Football team who beat Dublin in the 1985 GAA All-Ireland Senior Football Championship.